![]() |

 Section 528.70 Request for Tax Credit Certificate

 The applicant may request a tax credit certificate from the Department certifying the actual amount of the credit awarded to the applicant at any time following the completion of the accredited production, but in no event later than 2 years following the completion of the production.
-In a case where a single application was filed for two or more productions, a single tax credit certificate may, at the request of the applicant, be issued for more than one production.
-The tax credit will be issued upon the Department's verification of all costs submitted as qualifying as the applicant's Illinois labor expenditures and verification that the applicant has met or made good-faith efforts in achieving the goals of the diversity plan included with its application as described in Section 528.20 of this Part.
+In a case in which a single application was filed for two or more productions, a single tax credit certificate may, at the request of the applicant, be issued for more than one production.
+The tax credit will be issued upon the Department's verification that all costs submitted qualify as the applicant's Illinois production spending and verification that the applicant has met or made good-faith efforts in achieving the goals of the diversity plan (see Section 528.20) included with its application.

-c) In the case of an accredited production commencing on or after May 1, 2006, in which some Illinois production spending is incurred in a taxable year of the applicant and some is incurred after the close of that taxable year:
+b) In the case of an accredited production commencing on or after May 1, 2006 in which some Illinois production spending is incurred in a taxable year of the applicant and some is incurred after the close of that taxable year:

 1) The applicant may request a single tax credit certificate for all Illinois production spending incurred; or